NPSVisionLab/NPSPyCaffe/README.md

 # NPSPyCaffe
-Autopsy plugin that runs image detection algorithms using Caffe and Py-faster-rcnn on windows.
+Autopsy plugin that runs image detection algorithms using Caffe and Py-faster-rcnn on windows as the default.
+You can also add other detecton algorithms like Py-RFCN by adding zip files to the default installation.

 ## To install NPSPyCaffe: